hemanthgit/HibOneToMany_Annotations_UniDirectional/README.md

 We are able to tell Hibernate which object is the parent object by assigning the @OneToMany annotation to the appropriate field/getter method… and we are able to tell Hibernate which object is the child object by assigning the @ManyToOne annotation to the appropriate field/getter method.

-To properly map a unidirectional One-to-Many relationship, you only need to use the "@ManyToOne" annotation.
+To properly map a unidirectional One-to-Many relationship, you only need to use the <b>@ManyToOne</b> annotation.
 This may seem a bit counter-intuitive, but that’s how Hibernate works.
-You need to map the child/many side of the relationship and "only" the child/many .asdasdasdasdsd
+You need to map the child/many side of the relationship and <b>only</b> the child/many.